cjorkney/friends_analysis/friends_analysis_report.md

 assume around 30 episodes per season, we can roughly take the starts of these lines as season 1 averages and the ends as season 10 averages.

-It’s a little hard to distinguish the series for each character, though
+It’s a little hard to distinguish the series for each character, though.
-- let’s create a faceted version of this plot so that we can see the changes for each character more clearly:
+Let’s create a faceted version of this plot so that we can see the changes for each character more clearly:

 ![](friends_analysis_report_files/figure-gfm/line-plot-facet-1.png)<!-- -->